cloudflare/cloudflare-docs/content/api/get-started/keys.md

 ---

 # Get API keys (legacy)

 API keys are the previous authorization scheme for interacting with the Cloudflare API.
-When possible, use [API tokens](../create-token/) instead of API keys.
+When possible, use [API tokens](/api/get-started/create-token/) instead of API keys.

 ## Limitations

 API keys have multiple limitations when compared to API tokens:

-- **Access to all Cloudflare Resources** - API keys have access to all of a user's resources.
-This makes it impossible to safely use API keys for access to non-production resources when a user also has access to production resources.
+- **Access to all Cloudflare resources** - API keys have access to all of a user's resources.
+This makes it impossible to safely use API keys to access non-production resources when a user also has access to production resources.

 - **Full permissions** - Similarly, API keys have the exact same permissions as the user, which means if the user can delete zones or change DNS records, so can the API key.